Erfre/redditScraper/readme.md

 ### History/Goal

 I made this to learn more about how databases work and how to use them.
-Also because I want to train on using pep 8.

 ### License